Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Arc.Server.MaintenanceConfig.md

 ## NOTES

+Operating system updates with Update Managment center is a preview feature.
-Not all regions or operating systems are supported, check out the `LINKS` section for more information.
+Not all regions or operating systems are supported, check out the `LINKS` section for supported regions.
 Update management center doesn't support driver updates.

 ## LINKS